antofic/GraphCodable/Docs/UserGuide.md

 ========================================================================================
 ```

-You can see how the version of BinaryIO both in reading and in writing is indicated in the header.
-Also note that during encoding the value of the types adopting the `BinaryIOType` protocol is displayed, while during encoding the size in bytes of the types adopting the `BinaryIOType` protocol is displayed because the types have not been instantiated yet.
+You can see how  **`userVersion`** both in reading and in writing is indicated in the header.
+Also note that during encoding the **value** of the types adopting the `BinaryOType` protocol is displayed, while during encoding the size in bytes of the types adopting the `BinaryIType` protocol is displayed because the values have not been instantiated yet.

+Instead, `gcodableVersion` and `binaryIOVersion` are versions for internal use of the two packages and the user cannot use them.

-Finally, it is **important** to note that the version of BinaryIO is unique and global for the entire archive.
-It follows that whenever any of the BinaryIO types being encoded changes **it is necessary to increment the version**.
+Finally, it is **important** to note that the version of BinaryIO is unique and global for the entire archive and shared with GraphCodable.
+It follows that whenever any BinaryIO type (or any GraphCodable type using it) being encoded changes  it is necessary to increment **`userVersion`**.

 ### GraphCodable and BinaryIO for some system types